yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 }
 ```

-Once the task is created, we push it into `QUEUE`, the global queue containing runnable tasks.
-The `spawn()` function is now complete, so we let’s define `QUEUE` next…
+Once the task is allocated, we push it into `QUEUE`, the global queue containing runnable tasks.
+The `spawn()` function is now complete, so let’s define `QUEUE` next…

 ## Executor threads